Parenting In A Pandemic: 13 Thoughts, Three Months In

 Hats off to all of us managing it, and more.

-There have been many moments to remember, the main one being spending so much time together when commutes and clubs and normal daily life means we usually can’t.
+The main one being spending so much time together at home when work and commutes and clubs and normal daily life means we usually can’t.

 And I do NOT miss the frantic, last-minute stresses of the school run dash every morning.
 Life is a lot more relaxing when you’re not shouting ‘Shoes!
 Teeth!
 Get your tie out from behind the TV!’ on repeat when you’ve just woken up…